jontmy/openauth-nextjs-boilerplate/README.md

 pnpm sst dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser and click on "Sign in".
+This will navigate you to the OpenAuth authorizer Lambda function URL.

+After registering, you can find your OTP in the SST multiplexed terminal.

 ## Files
 - `src/auth/index.ts` - the AWS Lambda handler function